bullet-tooth/nuodb-aws-quickstart/README.md

 * Enter the data gathered in the "What you need to know" section above when prompted by the script
 * When the script completes you will have a running NuoDB domain in your AWS account.
 The script will provide you with a URL for the NuoDB Admin Center for the new domain so that you may start interacting with it immediately.
 * If you run into any issues check the [troubleshooting page](Troubleshooting.md)
+* When you are done with your cluster then run `nuodb_aws_quickstart.py` and select "terminate".
+This will find and shut down the instances in your account associated with this script.